 Although the DASH diet is intended to prevent high blood pressure, it’s also very effective for people managing obesity, high cholesterol, and diabetes.
 And it works!
 In fact, 70 percent of people with untreated high blood pressure saw a return to normal blood pressure levels within 8 weeks of following the DASH diet.

 More healthy eating tips to reduce your stroke risk

 Time and budget may seem like obstacles to healthy eating, but there are many ways you can make a heart-healthy diet manageable and affordable.

 Focus on whole foods.
 Limit your intake of unhealthy items such as processed or sugary foods and saturated or trans fats.
-Eating high-fiber foods such as fruits, legumes and vegetables will help you feel full and satisfied.
+Eating high-fiber foods such as fruits, legumes, and vegetables will help you feel full and satisfied.

 Read the label.
-Be sure to read the labels of processed foods before you place them in your grocery cart.
+Be sure to read the nutrition labels of processed foods before you place them in your grocery cart.
 Avoiding items with high fat, sodium and sugar content will help you stick to your diet at home.